jeffbryner/aws-serverless-kickstart/useful_python.md

 ### Python
 Now that we have a sample secret stored, lets hook it up to our python function.

 First we will need to add the [boto](https://pypi.org/project/boto3/) library so we can hook into AWS services.
+From the command line add boto3 using pipenv:

 ```bash
 pipenv install boto3